hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_cloud_metadata.rst

 * **enabled** (Boolean):

-      Use this file (enabled=1) or ignore this file (disabled=0).
+      If set to 0, the metadata file is disabled and will not be used.
+If set to 1, the metadata file is enabled and will be passed to cloud-init in priority order.

 * **metadata** (String):

-      Text of the actual metadata file.
+      Is the metadata.
+It's format is dependent on the application that consumes it (see "mime_type" below).

 * **mime_type** (String(128)):

-      Is a valid mime type (see the table csv2_mime_types) determining the way in which CSV2 handles this file.
+      Is a valid mime type determining the way in which CSV2 handles this file.
 Examples of mime_type are:

       o cloud-config - yaml files passed to cloud-init.